ch010060/Connect-Four-with-Alpha-beta-pruning/README.md

-#Connect Four with Alpha¡Vbeta pruning
+#Connect Four with Alpha-beta pruning

 ##You will win if connect four, but you will lose if connect five